-If you would like to help the Driftless Defenders in their efforts, here are some actions you can take:
+If you would like to get involved with the Driftless Defenders and help us in our efforts, here are some actions you can take:

 - Write LETTERS TO THE EDITOR in your local newspaper (see Resources section for Address List)